-The Guernsey Companies Law does not contain any specific prohibition on interested shareholder transactions.
-The Delaware General Corporation Law contains a business combination statute applicable to corporations whereby, unless the corporation has specifically elected not to be governed by such statute, it is prohibited from in certain engaging business combinations with an "interested shareholder" for three years following the date that such shareholder becomes interested shareholder. interested shareholder generally is a person or a group that owns at least 15% of the corporation's outstanding voting stock.
+The Guernsey Companies Law does not contain • any specific prohibition on interested shareholder transactions.

+The Delaware General Corporation Law contains a business combination statute applicable to corporations whereby, unless the corporation has specifically elected not to be governed by such statute, it is prohibited from engaging in certain business combinations with an "interested shareholder" for three years following the date that such shareholder becomes an interested shareholder.
+An interested shareholder generally is a person or a group that owns at least 15% of the corporation's outstanding voting stock.